felias-fogg/dw-link/docs/quickstart.md

 0x00000000 in __vectors ()
 ```

-and the system LED should light up.
+and the system LED lights up.
 If this is the case, we are in business!

 What else could happen?

-* If the LED stays dark and you receive the message `/dev/XXXXXXXX: Resource busy`, the some other program is currently accessing the serial port.
+* If the LED stays dark and you receive the message `/dev/XXXXXXXX: Resource busy`, then some other program is currently accessing the serial port.
 Perhaps there is still a monitor window open?
 Close that and try again.
 * If the LED stays dark and you got the message `Ignoring packet error, continuing...` when trying to connect, then the hardware debugger could not be reached over the serial connection.
 Perhaps, wrong baud rate?

-* If the LED is instead blinking, then the hardware debugger could not connect to the target.
+* If the LED is instead blinking quickly, then the hardware debugger could not connect to the target.
 Type: `monitor dwconnect`, which should give you the reason.
 Probably: Wrong wiring.
+So check wiring or maybe try a different MCU.

 Assuming that everything went according to plan, the only thing missing now is that the sketch is loaded into flash memory.
 But the next command will exactly do this: